CariZa/kubernetes-util-generate-kubeconfig/README.md

     $ git clone .... // if you haven't already
     $ cd kubernetes-util-generate-kubeconfig
     $ sh generate.sh
+    $ cat generated/kubeconfig_data.yaml

 You will be asked a few details:

+    Insert the certs files name:
+    > Put in any name you want, not important

+    Insert the CN - Certificate Name/s:
+    > This is important, must match your rolebinding
+    > Use "user:moo" if you used my templated role and rolebinding

+    Insert O - group/s:
+    > Not important at this point, put in anything you want

 ### Overview